2. Jobs howto

 Inherited environment

-By default there are none, unless one changes the environment via setting environment variables either on command line or in $HOME/.bashrc file or is using conda.
+By default, there should be none, unless one changes the environment via setting environment variables either on command line or in $HOME/.bashrc file or is using conda.

-• Check your $HOME/.bashrc and make sure that there are no environment variables set that can cause problems in the batch script or in srun command.
+• Check your $HOME/.bashrc and make sure that there are no environment variables set that can cause problems in the sbatch or srun commands.
+Follow the Bash init files guide.

-• Do not load modules in your $HOME/.bashrc because this will change the environment for your login shell.
-One needs to load modules either in the SLURM submit script or on an interactive node after you executed the srun command and not in the login shell before the job submission.
+• Load modules either in the Slurm submit script or on an interactive node after you executed the srun command and not in the login shell before the job submission.

 • If you are using conda please review Install with conda/mamba guide that explains how to cleanly separate conda-set environment from your login environment.